harryf/comedy/docs/_shows/20200718_Open_Air_Show_Limmat__18_Jul_2020.md

 <h2><i class="fas fa-file-alt"></i> Transcript</h2>

-> He leads us to our very last act of tonight, okay?
+> And that brings us to our very last act of tonight, okay?
 >
 > Everybody focus, everybody in.
 >
-> I know people have been jumping into the water this whole time, you know.
+> I know people have been jumping into the water
 >
-> Somebody's telling a joke, like, yeah, I used to be on an airplane.
+> this whole time, you know.
 >
-> It's kind of hard to keep the concentration, but we're ready now for our last
+> Somebody's telling a good joke,
 >
-> comedian of tonight.
+> "Yeah, I used to be on an airplane."
 >
-> And this guy, he is actually originally British, but he's been living here in
+> Kind of hard to keep the concentration,
 >
-> Switzerland for the past 17 years.
+> but we're ready now for our last comedian of tonight.
 >
+> And this guy, he is actually originally British,
+>
+> but he's been living here in Switzerland
+>
+> for the past 17 years.
+>
 > And yes, this is his real name.
 >
-> Ladies and gentlemen, give it up for Harry Fox, ladies and gentlemen.
+> Ladies and gentlemen, give it up for Harry Fox,
 >
+> ladies and gentlemen.
+>
 > It's Harry Fox.
 >
-> Hey, and thanks.
+> - Hey, and thanks.
 >
+> Give it up for Amit as well
+>
-> Give it up for Amit as well for organizing such a fantastic night tonight.
+> for organizing such a fantastic night tonight.
 >
 > This guy has worked hard for this.
 >